GustavoV00/BookFinder/README.md

 ## Technologies

-React and axios to consume de Google Book Api
+React (States and Context API) and axios to consume de Google Book Api

 ## Note